dianamikova/business-issue-allocation/report/REPORT.md

 | Random Forest | 80.6% | 79.9% |

-SVM with all-mpnet-base-v2 was selected as the final model.
-A notable finding is that Random Forest shows almost no improvement from the higher-quality embedding model, while SVM gains +2.0% macro F1 — suggesting SVM makes better use of richer vector representations.
+`SVM` with `all-mpnet-base-v2` was selected as the final model.
+A notable finding is that Random Forest shows almost no improvement from the higher-quality embedding model, while SVM gains +2.0% macro F1, suggesting SVM makes better use of richer vector representations.
 The demo uses SVM for prediction and a separately trained Logistic Regression to display a more reliable confidence score.

 ---